Writing and Submitting the Review

 - Mark gaps in quotes with square brackets and three dots: […].

-RIDE welcomes pictures and especially screenshots of reviewed projects that help the reader to understand what the project is or is not doing.
-Screenshots, moreover, serve a documentary function, making available to the reader the state of a certain aspect of the project under review; while editions are expected to change their appearance in the future, the review will remain stable.
-If you want to include pictures in your review, please number them in the order they are supposed to appear in the review (picture-1.png, picture-2.png, etc.) and save them in the PNG format.
+Screenshots, serve a documentary function, making available to the reader the state of a certain aspect of the project under review; while editions are expected to change their appearance in the future, the review will remain stable.
+If you want to include pictures in your review, please number them in the order they are supposed to appear in the review and name them as follows: picture-1.png, picture-2.png, etc. We prefer pictures in the PNG format.
 Please make sure that the quality of your screenshots is appropriate for online publications.

 Please do not insert the pictures into your review; instead, enter a mark in the following format where you would like the picture to appear: ###picture-1*Subtitle for this picture###